gg4llin/min_tokenization_translator/docs/USAGE.md

-# MrConductor Usage Guide
+# Min Tokenization Translator Usage Guide

-This guide walks through using the MrConductor compression stack from project bootstrap to running benchmarks and hosting the remote service.
+This guide walks through using the Min Tokenization Translator compression stack from project bootstrap to running benchmarks and hosting the remote service.

 ## 1. Prerequisites